Battle of the Voronezhka River

 The Battle of the Voronezhka River on May 28, 1164, was a victory of the Novgorod Republic over Swedish troops on the Voronoi River (now the river Voronezh in the Volkhovsky district Leningrad region).

 Ladoga was besieged by the Swedes who invaded Novgorod land.
 The first attack proved fruitless, the Swedes suffered heavy losses and retreated to the Voronezhka River.
 5 days later, Svyatoslav came with the Novgorodians and defeated the Swedes.
 According to the chronicle, "they escaped and died a little" (the wounded).

 The Novgorodians won, led by their posadniks Zahariya and Nezhatoy and Novgorod Prince Svyatoslav Rostislavich.
-Information about the siege of Ladoga and the Battle of Voronezh remained in the The First Novgorod Chronicle.
+Information about the siege of Ladoga and the Battle of Voronezh remained in The First Novgorod Chronicle.
 According to legend, in honor of this victory, St. George's Church was built in the Ladoga Fortress.

 After this defeat, the Swedes did not attack the Novgorod lands for 76 years.

 Memory

 Since 2012, in the village Samushkino Volkhovsky district is hosting the Victory of the Russian Soldiers holiday.